vevv/subby/README.md

 This object is otherwise just a list storing `srt.Subtitle` elements.

+## Language specific fixing

+As of 0.3.6, both `CommonIssuesFixer` and `SDHStripper` support a language parameter.
+It's currently unused, but will be enable language-specific fixes in the future.

+**It is highly recommended for every script to pass it for future use.**

+CLI parameter will be added when such functionality is added.

 # Command line usage
 ```
 Usage: subby [OPTIONS] COMMAND [ARGS]...